qvest-digital/loginsrv/README.md

 ### User endpoint

-A user endpoint is a http endpoint which provides addition information on a authenticated user.
+A user endpoint is a http endpoint which provides additional information on an authenticated user.
 After successful authentication against a backend system, the endpoint gets called and the provided information is used to enhance the user JWT claim parameters.

 loginsrv passes these paramters to the endpoint:
 * `sub` - the username (all backends)